In today's post, I'll attempt to unpack the complicated topic of cryptocurrency. You can look at this as your guide to understanding cryptocurrency.

 You do not want to be one of these people.
 Keep it realistic.
 Bitcoin can easily triple within a few months, but it could also fall another 2/3rd within a few months.
-This is high risk, no matter what people tell you in typical advertisements, eBooks, video courses, and so on.
+This is a high risk, no matter what people tell you in typical advertisements, eBooks, video courses, and so on.
 The real potential comes in the long run.

 I see it this way:

-When I invest in cryptocurrencies right now, then I invest a fixed amount that I can afford to lose.
+When I invest in cryptocurrencies right now, I invest a fixed amount that I can afford to lose.
 This is the maximum risk.
 On the other hand, there is infinite potential.

 Let’s do the math